Ledecky stretches 22-medal record at worlds with 800 title - WHIZ News

 BUDAPEST, Hungary (AP) — Katie Ledecky extended her record haul of medals from the world swimming championships to 22 with her latest 800-meter freestyle win on Friday.

-Ledecky clocked 8:08.04 to win the event for the eighth consecutive time at a worlds or Olympic Games.
+Ledecky clocked 8 minutes, 8.04 seconds to win the event for the eighth consecutive time at a worlds or Olympic Games.
+She’s the first swimmer to win a specific individual event at five successive worlds.

 Ledecky was under four seconds off the world record she set at the 2016 Olympics.